Winter Activity Guide to the Best of Lake Louise, Banff National Park

 3. Go ice skating on Lake Louise

-Visitors can try ice-skating on the few rinks that are always cleared off on the lake and play on mountains of snow around the lake.
-Lake Louise is in one of the most beautiful locations in the Canadian Rockies and is beside an ice castle that is usually built in-time for Christmas.
+Visitors can try ice skating on the few rinks always cleared off on the lake and play on mountains of snow around the lake.
+Lake Louise is in one of the most beautiful locations in the Canadian Rockies and is beside an ice castle usually built in time for Christmas.
 The Chateau beside the lake provides skates for rent.

-You can also attend the Ice Magic Festival, held each January.
+You can also attend the Ice Magic Festival, which is held each January.
 The festival has many family-friendly activities and features an ice carving competition as the main highlight.
-The completed ice sculptures, along with the ice castle, can be viewed throughout the winter until they melt in spring.
+The completed ice sculptures and the ice castle can be viewed throughout the winter until they melt in spring.

 If you’re visiting with children, make sure you also bring sleds with you to enjoy on the hill located beside the Chateau.
 My son had a fabulous time skating, sledding, and playing on gigantic mountains of snow when we were at Lake Louise last winter.